luck-seu/GURPP/README.md

 - pandas==1.5.2

 ## Running
-to run the code, you can run the following command:
+To run the code, you can run the following command:

 1. train pre-training model
 ```bash